 About the Author

 Michael Stuart is the IRS Approved CE Provider at the Tax Law Institute.
-Operating under the auspices of the U.S. Treasury Department, Internal Revenue Service Office of Professional Responsibility he is authorized to teach IRS-approved continuing professional education courses to federally-authorized tax practitioners.
+Operating under the auspices of the U.S. Treasury Department, Internal Revenue Service Office of Professional Responsibility he is charged to teach IRS approved continuing professional education courses to federally authorized tax practitioners.
 He is a specialist in U.S. Tax Court litigation.
 His strategic approach has been applied successfully at trial and in other proceedings by bar-admitted FATPs in U.S. Tax Courts throughout the national jurisdiction.
-As an educator, he works closely with various tax professionals and judicial advisers, including former and sitting Tax Court judges, federal tax scholars, legal authors, IRS enrolled agents, tax attorneys and CPA members of the Tax Court bar - all of whom provide exceptional counsel, advice, critisim and support.
+As an educator, he works closely with various tax professionals and judicial advisers, including former and sitting Tax Court judges, federal tax scholars, legal authors, IRS enrolled agents, tax attorneys and CPA members of the Tax Court bar - all of whom provide exceptional counsel, advice, criticism and support.
 But the greatest contributions come from the bar applicants themselves.

 Five years ago, he negotiated and formed a collaborative between the Tax Law Institute and the University of Alabama School of Law Graduate Tax Program that granted "open admission" to IRS enrolled agents who applied for U.S. Tax Court bar admission.
 The year before he convinced a retiring U.S. Tax Court judge of the value of judicial oversight in the legal education of nonattorneys.
 The judge, the Honorable John F. Dean is now in his 4th testing cycle providing legal instruction as the distinguished judicial speaker to nonattorney bar applicants.